 Chinese medicine views the body as an inter-connected system, with both physical and emotional symptoms making up part of a larger energetic pattern.
 Treatment addresses not only the obvious symptoms (considered similar to the “branches” of a tree) but also the underlying imbalance (the “root”) that caused the illness.
 Acupuncture treatment uses the body’s own energy to heal itself, thus minimizing side-effects and strengthening and balancing one’s overall constitution.
 Because of this approach, it is not uncommon for more than one health concern to improve at the same time.

 Complementary mode of treatment

 Chinese medicine is highly-compatible with other treatment methods, allowing for an integrated approach to care.

 Side-effects are rare with acupuncture treatment, though it is not uncommon that someone feels a bit “spacey” after treatment.
 Sometimes there will be a small bruise at the site of needle insertion.
 In a few cases, symptoms may become aggravated for a day or two before beginning to improve.

 Growing recognition in the West

 The National Institutes of Health recognizes the usefulness of acupuncture in the treatment of certain health conditions (NIH Consensus Statement, November 1997) and has funded a number of research studies to test its effectiveness.
 The World Health Organization considers acupuncture an appropriate treatment for over 40 common health conditions.
 Professional and Olympic sports teams are increasingly turning to acupuncture to alleviate sports-related injuries.
-Acupuncture is also used in hospital settings, trauma recovery, mental-health clinics, post-disaster psycho-emotional support and drug and alcohol addiction treatment.
+Acupuncture is also used in hospital settings, trauma recovery, community-health centers, mental-health clinics, post-disaster psycho-emotional support and drug and alcohol addiction treatment.